rogersanctus/vai-compra/README.md

 ### Database
 The database used in this project is PostgreSQL.
 To run a fresh cloned project you must setup the environment and run some preparation commands.

-Setup the environment by creating or editing a .env.local file.
+Setup the environment by creating or editing a .env file.
 You can also set those variables into you system, if wantted.

 ```
-# Into the .env.local file (must be in the root of the project)
+# Into the .env file (must be in the root of the project)
 DATABASE_URL="postgresql://db_user:db_password@localhost:5432/vai-compra?schema=public"
 ```